Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Introduction

 We develop the $(G, L)$ continuum that relates the classical sample-count axis $L$ of the law of large numbers to the group-order axis $|G|$ of algebraic averaging, and we articulate the \emph{tensor-group correspondence}: the matched group is determined by the lattice geometry of the measurement system, which explains the empirical dominance of the cyclic group across classical signal processing applications.
 We summarize and extend the rank-promotion principle that stratifies scalar data into tensorial form admitting nontrivial group action, state the \emph{structural coding rate conjecture} $n^* \approx \lceil 2^{H_{\mathrm{struct}}} \rceil$ as the source-coding analog for structured estimation, and extend the eigentensor hierarchy and algebraic waveform diversity.

 We formulate the blind group matching problem and present a current methodology that moves from an early spectral-concentration criterion (which we show carries an orbit-size bias) to a cross-validation criterion $D_{CV}$, thence to a polynomial-time continuous relaxation via a double-commutator generalized eigenvalue problem on the finite-dimensional Lie algebra $\mathfrak{u}(M)$.
-Supporting closed-form results include an eigenvalue-difference expression for the permutation commutativity residual and a sequential GEVP with group-theoretic deflation whose accepted permutations are guaranteed to lie in $\Aut(\mathbf{R})$; full recovery of $\Aut(\mathbf{R})$ from a single Reynolds-projected covariance depends on a basis-design condition that is satisfied trivially when $\Aut(\mathbf{R}) = S_M$ but can fail when $\Aut(\mathbf{R})$ is a proper subgroup, an open question we describe explicitly in Section~\ref{sec:seqgevp}.
+Supporting closed-form results include an eigenvalue-difference expression for the permutation commutativity residual and a sequential GEVP with group-theoretic deflation whose accepted permutations are guaranteed to lie in $\Aut(\mathbf{R})$; full recovery of $\Aut(\mathbf{R})$ holds trivially when $\Aut(\mathbf{R}) = S_M$, and for a proper subgroup it is recovered by a span-search form of the procedure whenever the candidate basis spans a generating set, leaving the a~priori basis-richness question as the residual open part, as we describe in Section~\ref{sec:seqgevp}.
+The methodology is organized in two stages, library discovery followed by a two-tier selection, and we report partial resolutions of three cases previously left open: the proper-subgroup recovery just noted, signals carrying several symmetries at once (addressed by an iterative-stripping analog of the CLEAN algorithm), and the degenerate double-commutator spectrum (addressed by a null-space tiebreaker).
 Empirical support for the methodology is supplied by a variance-scaling dichotomy distinguishing matched groups (convergent power-law variance $\sigma \propto \mathrm{SNR}^{-\beta}$ with $\beta$ strictly positive) from mismatched groups (constant variance, $\beta \approx 0$).
 The continuous relaxation operates on what we characterize as the \emph{transform manifold} on which the DFT, DCT, and KL transforms are distinguished points.